-In addition to the metallicity effect on the GC-LMXB fraction, it is well known that massive GCs are more likely to host LMXBs (e.g., Sarazin et al. 2003; Kim, E. et al. 2006).
-This is driven by their large number of stars and dense cores, which result in higher dynamical encounter rates (Jordan et al. 2007).
+In addition to the metallicity effect on the GC-LMXB fraction, it is well known that massive GCs are more likely to host LMXBs (e.g., Sarazin et al. 2003; Kim et al. 2006).
+This is driven by their large number of stars and dense cores, which result in higher dynamical encounter rates (Jordan et al. 2007b).
 In our sample, this effect is shown in Figure 1.
 In particular, about half of the GCs with $M_Z < -11.5$ mag host LMXBs.
 We also note that all of these most massive GCs with LMXBs are red.
 We therefore need to examine if the metallicity effect may be driven by the mass of GCs.
-In Figure 4, we show the histogram of the absolute magnitude ( $M_Z$ ) of red and blue GCs (solid lines for all GCs).
-If we assume a Gaussian distribution, the mean $\langle M_Z \rangle = -8.82$ mag and -8.66 mag for red and blue GCs, respectively, and $\sigma = 1.1$ for both samples.
+In Figure 4, we show the histogram of the absolute magnitude (M_Z) of red and blue GCs (solid lines for all GCs).
+If we assume a Gaussian distribution, the mean $\langle M_Z \rangle =$ -8.82 mag and -8.66 mag for red and blue GCs, respectively, and $\sigma = 1.1$ for both samples.
 The median values are also similar (-8.73 and -8.57 mag).
-The red GCs may be systematically more massive than the blue GCs, but the difference is only 0.16 mag in mean (also in median) values of the two samples, which corresponds to ~15% difference in luminosity or mass.
-This is clearly too small to affect our results in the different GC-LMXB fraction (by a factor of ~3) in red and blue GCs.
+The red GCs may be systematically more massive than the blue GCs, but the difference is only 0.16 mag in mean (also in median) values of the two samples, which corresponds to $\sim 15\%$ difference in luminosity or mass.
+This is clearly too small to affect our results in the different GC-LMXB fraction (by a factor of \sim 3) in red and blue GCs.

-Another important parameter is the stellar encounter rate, $\Gamma$ , which takes both mass and compactness into account; the higher the encounter rate, the higher the probability to dynamically form LMXBs in GCs (e.g., Sivakoff et al, 2007; Jordan et al. 2007; Peacock et al. 2010).
-We tested whether red GCs have systematically higher $\Gamma$ .
-In that case, $\Gamma$ could be the driving force.
-Following Sivakoff et al. (2007), the stellar encounter rate can be written where $M{GC}$ and $r_h$ are the GC mass and the half-mass radius.
-We calculate the stellar encounter rates for all GCs and compare them in red and blue GC samples (see Figure 5.)
-The encounter rates in red and blue GC samples are statistically identical; their mean values differ only by 4%, much smaller than $\sigma$ (~0.8 in log $\Gamma$ ), assuming a Gaussian distribution.
+Another important parameter is the stellar encounter rate, Γ , which takes both mass and compactness into account; the higher the encounter rate, the higher the probability to dynamically form LMXBs in GCs (e.g., Sivakoff et al. 2007; Jordan et al. 2007b; Peacock et al. 2010).
+We tested whether red GCs have systematically higher Γ .
+In that case, Γ could be the driving force.
+Following Sivakoff et al. (2007), the stellar encounter rate can be written as where M{GC} and r_h are the GC mass and the half-mass radius.
+We calculate the stellar encounter rates for all GCs and compare them in red and blue GC samples (see Figure 5).
+The encounter rates in red and blue GC samples are statistically identical; their mean values differ only by 4%, much smaller than σ (~0.8 in log Γ), assuming a Gaussian distribution.
 This clearly indicates that while the stellar encounter rate is important in forming LMXBs, it is completely independent of the metallicity effect on the GC-LMXB fraction.
-As expected, on average, $\Gamma$ is higher by a factor of several in GCs with LMXBs than GCs without LMXBs.
-And this trend is similar in both red and blue GCs.
-To further illustrate the last point, we re-select blue and red GCs with the same encounter rate ( $\Gamma$ = $5 \times 10^6 - 5 \times 10^7$ ).
-In the LX range of $2 \times 10^{37} - 5 \times 10^{38}$ erg s-1, we recover $R = 3.2 \pm 0.6$ , which is fully consistent with the result in section 5.
+As expected, on average, Γ is higher by a factor of several in GCs with LMXBs than GCs without LMXBs.
+This trend is similar in both red and blue GCs.
+To further illustrate the last point, we re-select blue and red GCs with the same encounter rate ($\Gamma = 5 \times 10^6$ to 5×10^7).
+In the L_X range of 2×10^{37} to 5×10^{38} erg s-1, we recover $R = 3.2 \pm$ 0.6, which is fully consistent with the result in Section 5.

-$$\Gamma \sim M{\rm GC}^{1.5} r{\rm h}^{-2.5}$$ ,
+$$\Gamma \sim M{\rm GC}^{1.5} r{\rm h}^{-2.5},$$